 Next we headed to the crown jewel of Paris, the Eiffel Tower.
+It would be wrong to tell you how to spent 24 hours in Paris, without adding in this world famous landmark.
 I was so ridiculously excited to finally see it after viewing it so many times in books and on TV.
 I appreciate that a lot of people are underwhelmed by this fantastic structure, however, I think this is because they fail to notice the intricate details that reveal themselves the closer you look at it.
 It really is very beautiful.
 On one side, the tower is surrounded by trees and grass for relaxing, while on the other side are beautiful fountains, which are nice to walk around as you take in the views.
 The surrounding area really helps add to the super romantic atmosphere created by the tower.
 Be prepared to get mushy!

 We also saw the stunning Pont Alexandre III Bridge.
 As far as crossing go, this one is pretty special.
 Made from white stone and flanked by gold statues at both ends, its opulence is just what you would expect from a Parisian bridge.